Each MEPS-HC interview consists of sections covering specific topics.

 and employment outcomes for cancer survivors and their families.

-The 2014 Preventive Care Self-Administered Questionnaire.
-This SAQ is a
+The Preventive Care Self-Administered Questionnaire (PSAQ).
+This PSAQ is a

 paper-and-pencil questionnaire first fielded during Panel 18 Round 5 of the 2014 Medical